Addition polymerisation header image - plastic dinosaurs walking across the screen.

 Poly(chloroethene)

-By replacing one of the hydrogen atoms on ethene with a chlorine atom a molecule called chloroethene is produced.
-Chloroethene is a small unsaturated molecule similar to ethene and just like ethene it can be polymerised.
-To name the polymer formed you simply add the word poly to the name of the monomer; which must be in brackets e.g.
+By replacing one of the hydrogen atoms in an ethene molecule with a chlorine atom, a molecule called chloroethene is produced.
+Chloroethene is an unsaturated molecule and, like ethene, it can be polymerised.
+During polymerisation the carbon–carbon double bond (C=C) breaks and the reactive intermediates link to form the polymer.
+To name the polymer formed, add the word poly to the name of the monomer in brackets, e.g.:

 Model, word and symbolic equations to show the polymerisation of chloroethene.

-Equation for the polymersation of chloroethene to form poly(chloroethene) or poly(vinylchloride)
+Equation for the polymerisation of chloroethene to form poly(chloroethene) or poly(vinyl chloride)

-Chloroethene is the modern name of the molecule shown above; traditionally it was also called vinyl chloride.
-So this polymer would have been called poly(vinyl chloride) or PVC; a polymer you are probably familiar with as it is used to make items such as: window frames, mobile phone cases, TV frames, CDs and DVDs, guttering and drain pipes as well as waterproof coats, wellington boots and even fake leather jackets.
+Chloroethene is the modern name of this molecule; traditionally it was also called vinyl chloride.
+So the polymer poly(chloroethene) was often called poly(vinyl chloride) or PVC.
+It is used to make items such as window frames (uPVC), guttering and drain pipes, cable insulation, flooring, and waterproof coats and boots.

 Poly(tetrafluoroethene) or Teflon

-Teflon is used as a non-stick coating in frying pans
+PTFE (Teflon) is used as a non-stick coating in frying pans.

 Forming tetrafluoroethene from ethene.

-We can show the polymerisation of tetrafluoroethene to give the polymer poly(tetrafluoroethene) below.
-As with an addition polymerisation the C=C bonds in the monomers are broken and the molecules simply link together:
+We can show the polymerisation of tetrafluoroethene to give poly(tetrafluoroethene) (PTFE, sold under the Teflon™ brand).
+As with addition polymerisation, the C=C bonds in the monomers break and the molecules link together:

-Or we can write an equation to represent this polymerisation reaction as:
+Or we can write an equation to represent this polymerisation reaction:

-Equation for the polymersation of tetrafluoroethene to form poly(tetrafluoroethene) or poly(tetrafluoroethene)
+Equation for the polymerisation of tetrafluoroethene to form poly(tetrafluoroethene)

 Poly(propene)

-Poly(propene) or polypropylene as it is often referred to is a widely used polymer.
-Its main uses are in fibres for carpets, ropes, and clothing, although it is widely used for car bumpers, milk crates and fishing nets.
-It is made from the monomer propene; an unsaturated alkene molecule.
+Poly(propene) (polypropylene) is widely used, e.g. in fibres for carpets, ropes and clothing; also car bumpers, milk crates and fishing nets.
+It is made from the monomer propene, an unsaturated alkene.
 The structure of propene is shown below:

 3D model of propene Displayed formula Structural formula